Alisson Becker: Personal life

 Alisson's older brother Muriel is also a goalkeeper and was developed at Internacional.
 Alisson's paternal family is of German descent, with his father and grandmother speaking German fluently.
 While at Roma, Alisson was nicknamed "The German."
 He also holds a German passport.
 In addition to his native Portuguese, Alisson also speaks Italian, Spanish and English.
 In May 2019, he was appointed a goodwill ambassador by the World Health Organization (WHO).

 In 2015, Alisson married Natália Loewe, a doctor from Brazil.
-They have a daughter named Helena, born on 29 April 2017 and a son named Matteo, born on 14 June 2019.
-Their second son, Rafael, was born on 10 May 2021.
+They have a daughter, born on 29 April 2017 and a son, born on 14 June 2019.
+Their second son, was born on 10 May 2021.
 Alisson and Natália have been WHO advocates for pro-active care of mental health.
 On 24 February 2021, Alisson's father José Agostinho drowned in a lake near his holiday home in Lavras do Sul.
 Local officials believe no foul play was involved in the incident.

-Alisson is a devout Pentecostal Christian, and holds baptisms in his swimming pool, hosting the baptisms of former Liverpool teammate and current Al Sadd player Roberto Firmino and the wife of former Shakhtar Donetsk and Manchester United player, and current Fenerbahçe player Fred.
-He has been nicknamed "The Holy Goalie" by teammate Virgil van Dijk due to his faith, and lifted the Champions League trophy wearing a T-shirt with "† = ❤" on it.
+Alisson is a devout Pentecostal Christian, and holds baptisms in his swimming pool, hosting the baptisms of former Liverpool teammate and current Al Sadd player Roberto Firmino and the wife of current Atlético Mineiro player Fred.
+He has been nicknamed "The Holy Goalie" by teammate Virgil van Dijk due to his faith, and lifted the Champions League trophy wearing a T-shirt with a cross equals love heart featured on it.

 On 28 November 2024, it was reported that Alisson has extended the contract with his agency, Neis World Sports that will see the latter remains as the agent for the goalkeeper.
 Further details about the contract extension were not disclosed.